crumblingMizzle/kareha-docker/README.md

  - Open the downloaded repository folder in a terminal and run `docker build -t kareha .` to build the image

- - Run `docker run --rm -t -v <REAL DATA FOLDER PATH HERE>:/var/www/localhost/htdocs/data -p 80:80 kareha`
+ - Run `docker run --rm -t -v <REAL DATA FOLDER PATH HERE>:/var/www/<YOUR HOSTNAME HERE>/htdocs/data --env HOSTNAME=<YOUR HOSTNAME HERE> -p 80:80 kareha`

  - That's it!
 Your kareha board is now running.
-Visit `localhost/kareha.pl` to do the first-time setup.
+Visit `http://<YOUR HOSTNAME HERE>/kareha.pl` to do the first-time setup.